ornwipa/book_recommender/README.md

 --- figures here: how readers of 50+ books recommend some books to other readers, using principle of cosine similarity.

 The server side of the recommender system was initially built and tested on Python.
-The prototype is presented in Jupyter Notebook, see [recommender.ipynb](https://github.com/ornwipa/book_recommender/blob/master/recommender.ipynb).
+The prototype is presented in this [notebook](https://www.kaggle.com/ornwipathamsuwan/book-recommender-using-collaborative-filtering).

 ## Web Application